chuyachia/ml/perceptron/perceptron.md

 PLA
 ---

+### Training

 PLA classfies a point according to the sign of dot product of the x vector of that point (x0,x1 , x2) and the weight vector (w0, w1, w2).
 The goal of PLA is to find a optimal weight vector such that sign(sum(wixi)) would correctly predict yi for all point i in our data.
-To do so, the algorithm randomly picks a misclassified point in each round and updates the weight vector by adding ynxn.
+To do so, the algorithm randomly picks a misclassified point in each round and updates the weight vector by adding the product of the scalar yn and the vector xn to it.
 By doing so, PLA corrects the classification of the given point.
-These steps are repeated until all points are correctly classified.
+These steps are repeated until all training points are correctly classified.

 ``` r
 ## Initialize